otto-de-legacy/vaultHelper/README.md

 ### Version 1.00 released 2016-12-27
 * Initial release

+### Version 1.1 released 2017-04-24
+* myvault.py can write the content of a file as vault secret

 ## License
 vaultHelper is published under the terms of the [Apache License, Version 2](http://www.apache.org/licenses/LICENSE-2.0.html).